The video above is 03:07 long. Use your time wisely 😉

 Stuart Cooke: Something’s going wrong.

 Grant Schofield: I guess the other approach, way of approaching it, is to go, well, in public health we talk about these health inequalities, that different things affect people differentially, and we get really concerned about that.
 But we don’t make the healthy get healthier and the sick get sicker.
 And why take on that as well, you know, a high-carbohydrate, low-fat, whole-food diet can work for some people.
 There’s evidence of that.
-But I think it works for the most insulin-sensitive of us, the people least prone to chronic disease.
+But I think it works for the most of us, the people least prone to chronic disease.

-And, for the people who are least insulin-sensitive, most easily metabolically disregulated.
+And, for the people who are least hormone-sensitive, most easily metabolically disregulated.
 And they tend to also be our poorest in this country XX???
 PacificXX people.
 It may do harm.
 And that’s another thing to consider.

 Guy Lawrence: Absolutely.
 Do you think the Heart Foundation will ever change their minds about this?
 You know, will they accept it or…